 - Get more lean protein in your list of food for the heart: found in abundant in chicken, turkey, seafood, milk and dairy products, legumes, nuts, and seeds, can significantly reduce the risks of obesity, high cholesterol build-up, plaque buildup, heart arracks, and strokes.

-- Add complex carbs to your diet: Complex carbs are good for your heart, so include whole grains, bread, and brown rice into your heart-healthy diet.
+- Add complex carbs to your diet: Complex carbs are good for your heart, so include whole grains, bread, and brown rice into your heart patient diet.
 Avoid the intake of simple carbs, as they have high sugar content.

 - Avoid skipping meals: meal skipping and crash diets are dangerous for your heart.
-You will always need to eat a well-balanced diet and must have three complete meals a day or five to six smaller meals.
+You will always need to eat a well-balanced heart patient diet and must have three complete meals a day or five to six smaller meals.
 This will ensure that your blood sugar levels are stable.
 Avoid taking too much sodium or salt.
+Above foods are heart patient diet you can include in your meal.

 The best foods for your heart